-Originally founded on July 18, 1968, intel is the largest and the most successful manufacturer of semiconductor computer circuits in the world.
+Originally founded on July 18, 1968, intel is the world’s largest and most successful manufacturer of semiconductor computer circuits.
 In the last two decades, it has been one of the most successful companies in the microprocessors business.

 Key Takeaways